cpnguyen5/mimic-icu-readm/README.md

 The project implements a PostgreSQL database that is ran on a virtual machine (VM).
 The VM handles all provisioning, including installation and database import.

+The Postgres database can be accessed remotely on Python leveraging the `psycopg2` Python package.
+Likewise, it can be accessed through Postgres' psql terminal by specifying the localhost and port of the VM database:
+`psql -h localhost -p 2345 mimic mimic`

 For more information or installation of the VM locally, please visit the project repo: [MIMIC-III VM]
 [MIMIC-III VM]: https://github.com/nsh87/mimic-iii-vm